 Get the Look

 Before you grab the bleach and permanent dyes to get the look, here's some advice from a pro.
-"While I do love a good DIY project, remember professionals always know best and can customize the hair color that best suits you," says Bradley Leake, a celebrity hairstylist and Color Wow Brand Ambassador.
-"We also need to know what you’ve put on your hair to safely remove the color later."
+"While I do love a good DIY project, remember professionals always know best and can customize the hair color that best suits you," says Bradley Leake, "We also need to know what you’ve put on your hair to safely remove the color later."

 Overall, your current hair color—and willingness to lighten your hair with a pro—determines how peachy you can get the Aperol Spritz shade.
 Darker hair will result in redder tones, while lighter hair makes for peachier, pink tones.